 Take the bus to Þórsmörk

 Good news, you can take the bus to Þórsmörk.
-Since you have to cross a river to get there, it’s actually highly recommended!
-Every year, people get stuck in the river, so if you decide to drive yourself, make sure you have a proper vehicle and know the latest river conditions.
+Since you have to cross rivers to get there, it’s actually highly recommended!
+Every year, people get stuck in the rivers, so if you decide to drive yourself, make sure you have a proper vehicle and know the latest river conditions.
 You can also book a local guide to ensure a safe crossing.

 Book your hikers bus passport including Þórsmörk here.